menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

   The DHCP server for the scope.

 Enabled
-  If checked, the DHCP scope will start allocating IP addresses immediately.
-Uncheck it if you want to configure the scope further.
+  If selected, the DHCP scope will start allocating IP addresses immediately.
+Clear this option if you want to configure the scope further.

 Start/end of address pool
   Adjust the first and last IP address in the pool.

-3. Active Directory Site selection.
+4. Active Directory Site selection.
 If you have enabled :ref:`active-directory`, the Wizard will ask you which AD site the new DHCP Scope should be associated to.

   .. note::
     Leave it empty for no AD site.

-4. Scope properties.
+5. Scope properties.

-5. Summary.
+6. Summary.
 The changes the Wizard will perform are summarized here and applied once the user clicks "Finish".

-6. Save comment.
+7. Save comment.

 New DHCPv6 Scope
 ----------------